canton7/PropertyChanged.SourceGenerator/README.md

  - PropertyChanged.Fody is able to rewrite your code, which PropertyChanged.SourceGenerator can only add to it (due to the design of Source Generators).
 This means that PropertyChanged.Fody is able to insert event-raising code directly into your property setters, whereas PropertyChanged.SourceGenerator needs to generate the whole property itself.
  - PropertyChanged.Fody supports some functionality which PropertyChanged.SourceGenerator does not, such as global interception.
 Please [let me know](https://github.com/canton7/PropertyChanged.SourceGenerator/discussions/new) if you need a bit of functionality which PropertyChanged.SourceGenerator doesn't yet support.
  - PropertyChanged.SourceGenerator supports some functionality which PropertyChanged.Fody does not, such as letting you define `On{PropertyName}Changed` methods which accept the old and new values of the property.
+ - PropertyChanged.Fody uses a variety of methods to locate a suitable method to compare a property's old and new value; PropertyChanged.SourceGenerator just uses `EqualityComparer<T>.Default`.
  - I don't [expect you to pay](https://github.com/Fody/Home/blob/master/pages/licensing-patron-faq.md) to use PropertyChanged.SourceGenerator, and will never close an issue or refuse a contribution because you're not giving me money.